clelandlab/quick/docs/Tutorials/mercator.md

 ### Trigger

 Trigger ADC readout.
-Note that the ADC has a time delay compared to the pulse, so you might always need an offset `t` to get the correct readout window for a readout pulse.
+Note that the ADC has a time delay compared to the pulse, so you might always need an offset `t` to match the readout window for the correct readout pulse.
 A program MUST have at least one trigger step, no matter whether you care about the data or not.

 ### Delay